Paddy Power Sign Up Offer - 50/1 Fact To File to finish top 3 in the Ryanair - Paddy Power Cheltenham Betting Offers

 The Ryanair Chase is often the most tactical battle of the Cheltenham Festival, requiring a rare blend of high-end speed and resolute stamina.
 As we look towards Thursday's renewal, one horse stands out as a true titan of the division: Fact To File.

-For those looking to capitalise on the Festival’s biggest star, Paddy Power is offering an incredible 50/1 for Fact To File to win the Ryanair Chase.
+For those looking to capitalise on the Festival’s biggest star, Paddy Power is offering an incredible 50/1 for Fact To File to place in top 3 in the Ryanair Chase.
 Given he is the current 4/5 betting forecast favourite, this offer provides staggering value for a horse who has made winning at the highest level look routine.

 Paddy Power Exclusive